KPZ line ensemble: Introduction and applications

 The existence of a KPZ$_t$ line ensemble is not at all obvious.
 There were two primary motivations for our present investigation.
 The first came from work of O'Connell \cite{OCon} (Section \ref{OConYor}) and O'Connell-Warren \cite{OConWar} (Section \ref{s.oconwar}) while the second came from our earlier work \cite{CH} on non-intersecting Gibbsian line ensembles related to Dyson Brownian motion and the Airy line ensemble (Section \ref{s.airy}).
 Even given a KPZ$_t$ line ensemble (satisfying the first two properties outlined above) the uniformity we show as property three of $\HKPZFPlinet{t}$ is itself very far from evident.

 There are three inputs involved in our construction which we briefly summarize here: \begin{enumerate} \item O'Connell's \cite{OCon} proof of the existence of an $\{1,\ldots, N\}$-indexed line ensemble whose lowest indexed curve is distributed as the free energy function for the O'Connell-Yor semi-discrete Brownian polymer and whose measure enjoys the $\Ham_1$-Brownian Gibbs property (as a consequence of the description of the ensemble as a diffusion with generator given by a Doob-$h$ transform of the quantum Toda lattice Hamiltonian).
-This is described in Sections \ref{OConYor} and~\ref{QTLHgibbs}. \item Moreno Flores-Quastel-Remenik's \cite{MRQ} proof that under suitable scaling, the lowest indexed curve of O'Connell's line ensemble converges to the solution of the narrow wedge initial data KPZ equation.
+This is described in Sections \ref{OConYor} and~\ref{QTLHgibbs}. \item Moreno Flores-Quastel-Remenik's \cite{MRQ} result (which is a special case of the results of [Nica]) that under suitable scaling, the lowest indexed curve of O'Connell's line ensemble converges to the solution of the narrow wedge initial data KPZ equation.
 This is described in Section \ref{s.MRQ}. \item Amir-Corwin-Quastel's \cite{ACQ} proof of the exact formula for the one-point distribution of the narrow wedge initial data KPZ equation, and its large $t$ asymptotics.
 This is described in Section \ref{s.onepointdist}. \end{enumerate}

 In addition to these three inputs, there are three main tools which we employ in our construction and also in the proof of the applications: \begin{enumerate} \item Resampling arguments using the $\Ham$-Brownian Gibbs property (Definition \ref{maindefHBGP}) and the {\it strong} $\Ham$-Brownian Gibbs property (Lemma \ref{s.stronghbn}) enable us to establish regularity from one-point information, rule out exceptional behavior at random points and reduce problems concerning line ensemble behavior to simpler ones involving Brownian bridges. \item Monotone coupling of line ensembles displaying the $\Ham$-Brownian Gibbs property (Lemmas \ref{monotonicity1} and \ref{monotonicity2}) reduces the complexity of calculations so as to enable us to prove explicit bounds on the probability of complicated events. \item Explicit Brownian bounds (Section \ref{s.explicitfacts}) give us the means to solve explicitly the computations provided by the above two tools. \end{enumerate}